dlang-community/awesome-d/README.md

 * [bindbc-icu](https://github.com/shoo/bindbc-icu) - bindbc bindings for the unicode ICU library.

-## Video applications

-* [DerelictGL3](https://github.com/DerelictOrg/DerelictGL3) - A dynamic binding to OpenGL for the D Programming Language.

 ## Image Processing

 * [ArmageddonEngine](https://github.com/CyberShadow/ae/tree/master/utils/graphics) - Vladimir Panteleev's ae library has a package for image processing in functional style, which is described in the article [Functional Image Processing in D](http://blog.thecybershadow.net/2014/03/21/functional-image-processing-in-d/).